 A certain amount of blood is drawn from you for the treatment.
 This blood is transferred into a vial and placed into a centrifuge.
 The centrifuge rotates rapidly, causing the massive particles in the blood to fall to the bottom of the vial.
 The red blood cell is separated from the platelet and it is pushed to the bottom of the vial.
 The platelet poor plasma occupies the top layer in the vial, followed by the platelet-rich plasma which contains the white blood cells as well, also called the buffy coat.
 The platelet poor plasma is removed, and the vial is placed in the centrifuge again for the second time.
 The centrifuge separates the white blood cells from the platelet-rich plasma, which is then extracted into a syringe for treatment.

-Every PRP therapy Newport Beach has is different from the other, depending on your blood, your immune system, and the clinical preparation methods.
+Every PRP therapy is different from the other, depending on your blood, your immune system, and the clinical preparation methods.
 Additives such as thrombin and calcium chloride may be added to the PRP to artificially stimulate clotting, activate the platelets and enhance the platelet-rich plasma’s regenerative properties.
 The PRP preparation differs depending on the treatment it is used for.

 PRP Treatment for Joints